ietf-tools/trustee-proxyenv/README.md

-# legacy-trustee
+# trustee-proxyenv

-Docker image for Trustee based on `legacy-base`
+Docker image for `trustee-proxyenv`